-The leader is also in charge of deciding what participants should come to the meeting and avoiding having too many people attend.
+The Leader is also in charge of deciding what participants should come to the meeting to avoid a room full of the wrong attendees.
 Extraneous participants waste everyone’s time and the company’s money.
 If the right stakeholders aren’t present, the meeting is a fruitless meet-and-greet.

 Plans don’t mean much without actions, but meetings without actionable items happen all the time.
 Everyone’s experienced a meeting where buckets of solutions are poured onto the meeting floor only to have everyone walk away with little direction, few plans, and no actionable items for cleaning up.

-It’s the leader’s job to assign tasks and hold others accountable for getting them done.
-The leader also needs the right management tools.
-Google Docs is an effective online option for recording and disseminating agendas and for assigning action items to individual participants.
+It’s the Leader’s job to assign tasks and hold others accountable for getting them done.
+The Leader also needs the right management tools.
+Google Docs is an effective online option for recording and disseminating agendas and for assigning actions items to individual participants.

-Far from simply being the leader’s secretary, the recorder make sure decisions are documented, and ideas are cataloged.
+Far from simply being the Leader’s secretary, the Recorder makes sure decisions are documented, and ideas are cataloged.
 Recorders need strong attention to detail and the ability to record verbal discussion quickly and accurately.

 Recorders need to stay focused during such lulls and to quickly jump to action when things rev up.
 Here are some tips for taking notes during a meeting.

-Accurately documenting a group’s key decisions, conclusions, and action items is how recorders contribute to a meeting’s success the most.
-Not only do accurate meeting minutes inform those who attended the meeting, they also serve the needs of absent participants who need to know what happened, or who plan to participate the next time the group convenes.
+Accurately documenting a group’s key decisions, conclusions, and action items are how Recorders contribute to a meeting’s success the most.
+Not only do accurate meeting minutes inform those who attended the meeting they also serve the needs of absent participants who need to know what happened, or who plan to participate the next time the group convenes.